rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 In *'good old' basic programming methods*, Python and CircuitPython can certainly be coded with a plain text editor and tested with a serial console/terminal connected to the target MCU board.

-Thus, we followed [Adafruit's basic setup and testing recommendations](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-linux) for its CircuitPython MCUs, then proceeded to installing Python Spyder for a scientific grade IDE compatible with the rest of the Jupyter Notebook (scipy, numpy etc) environment.
+Thus, we first followed [Adafruit's basic setup and testing recommendations](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-linux) for its CircuitPython MCUs, then proceeded to installing Python Spyder for a scientific grade IDE compatible with the rest of the Jupyter Notebook (scipy, numpy etc) environment.

 Install native Ubuntu *screen* application for standard USB-tty communications: